 1 | Find Out Where It Hurts

 - The most effective landing pages are the ones that hit viewers’ pain points dead-on.

-- It’s worth investing in some in-depth research to find out a) who your target audience are, and b) what they worry about.
+- It’s worth investing in some in-depth research to find out: a) who your target audience is, and b) what they worry about.

-- Craft your entire landing page around that specific worry – or, if you have a few different audience segments, create a separate Google ad and a landing page for each group, targeting that group’s pain point.
+- Craft your entire landing page around that specific worry – or, if you have a few different audience segments, create a separate Google Ad and landing page for each group, targeting that group’s pain point.

 - As you design those ads and pages, keep asking yourself, “Does this ad/page promise to take away this person’s pain?”
-If not, keep working.
+If not, keep working and revising.

 - Make sure your audience understands exactly who you are, what you’re offering, and how it helps them.